Complaint before a court

 In your application you should:

-- provide arguments about which activities were unlawful or applied in a disproportionate way and why
+- provide arguments as to which activities taken by your employer were unlawful or applied in a disproportionate way and why

 - name the legal provisions which have been violated

 - indicate the amount of requested compensation